The Ultimate Guide to World-BuildingMay 29, 2021

 It is easy to want to jump ahead to plotting or drafting, but world-building is how we really get to know our world and how these ripple effects travel through it.
 If we want our world to be unique, we need to take the time to learn about it as if it was real and alive.

 Want to learn more about our 5-Phase Framework?
-Check out our minicourse One-Month World-Building.
+Check out our course World-Building Made Simple.

 P.S.
-If you're stuck with an aspect of world-building and want some individualized help, check out my world-building consultation package here.
+If you're stuck with an aspect of world-building and want some individualized help, check out my world-building coaching packages here.

 Stay connected with news and updates!